2025 - Spring

 Understand the role of production design and how the creation and selection of sets, locations and environments contribute to the visual language of film.
 Explore fundamental elements of story, production, critical analysis, and the collaborative process of film making from the design perspective.

-RTF 341D/388F PRODUCTION DESIGN FOR TV PILOT • ADRIANA SERRANO
+RTF 341D/388F PRODUCTION DESIGN PRACTICUM • ADRIANA SERRANO

 RTF 343 ADVANCED DOCUMENTARY PRODUCTION • ILIANA SOSA